 Optometry is the study of the structure, function, and disorders of the eye.
-It is a doctorate level program, requiring four years of school after you receive a bachelors degree.
-Two valuable resources are available to help you develop an increased understanding of the field of Optometry and know what you need to do to be a qualified applicant:
+It is a doctorate level program requiring four years of school after you receive a bachelor's degree.
+Two valuable resources are available to help you develop an increased understanding of the field of optometry and to know what you need to do to be a qualified applicant:

 The Optometry Admissions Test is required for application to Optometry Schools.
 It covers Biology, General Chemistry, Organic Chemistry, Physics, Math, and Reading Comprehension.

 All of the US Optometry schools participate in a centralized application service, OPTOMCAS.
 To learn about the application process or begin an application, visit their website.

 Letter of recommendation requirements vary from school to school.
 ASCO publishes a general list of each schools letter requirements, but you can get clearer instructions on each school's website.
 Often, schools will request one letter from a practicing optometrist and at least one letter from a faculty member.
 In the event that your schools strongly recommend submitting a committee letter, the USU Prehealth Evaluation Committee is happy to provide a letter for any student who requests one.
 For tips about asking for letters of recommendation, please visit our letters of recommendation page.